-

 Why study economics at UNH?

-In the economics major at UNH you will be learn economic theory, be introduced to the tools of economic analysis, and taught how to use these tools to better understand real-world issues relevant to business, public policy, and society.
+In the economics major at UNH you will learn economic theory, be introduced to the tools of economic analysis, and taught how to use these tools to better understand real-world issues relevant to business, public policy, and society.
 You will work with and analyze data, learn to argue logically and persuasively, and communicate both orally and in writing.
-You’ll have flexibility picking elective courses, or can choose from three specializations: global trade and finance, money and financial markets, or public policy and sustainability.
-An undergraduate major in economics is excellent preparation for many jobs and graduate work in economics, law, business administration and international relations.
-4+1 option: As an undergraduate student you can complete prerequisites giving you a jump-start on a UNH master's in economics.
+You’ll have flexibility to pick elective courses or can choose from three options: global trade and finance, money and financial markets, or public policy and sustainability.
+An undergraduate major in economics is excellent preparation for many jobs and graduate work in economics, law, business and data analytics, and business administration.
+If you are interested in the 4+1 accelerated master’s in economics, your academic advisor can help you develop a personalized course of study.

 Potential careers